Industrial fire escape wrought iron straight with cantilever stairs in Wicker ParkS5

 We began, as always, with our client’s vision for what they wanted for their home.
 As soon as we knew our specifications we got designing.
 Once we had come up with the perfect design and received approval from the client, we got to building.
 This was an exciting project with a lot of different parts that needed to happen before we could transform this residence into something even more amazing.

 Each of the pieces incorporated in this large project were crafted using a variety of materials.
 To recapture the industrial look of a commercial fire escape we used a variety of different sized wrought iron pieces to build the steps and the handrail.
 They were put together using strong connections through welding and soldering.
 Since it was being mounted outside the steps, the handrail was made from tubing so that snow and rain did not build up on it when the fire escape was tilted upward.

 An interesting aspect of this project was also the counter weight.
 These custom stairs needed to be able to tilt when needed and then be able to be lifted back up without the need of heavy machinery.
-We helped connect the fire escape to mechanism on the building that would allow it to move when necessary, but to stay still otherwise to create that aspect of the custom deck.
+We helped connect the fire escape to a mechanism on the building that would allow it to move when necessary, but to stay still otherwise, to create that aspect of the custom deck.
 This was a really interesting challenge and we were really excited to be a part of it.

 If you are interested in custom metalwork for your home or business contact us!
 We can create something that you will be able to enjoy for years to come.